chaisql/chai/README.md

 // Don't forget to close the database when you're done defer db.Close()

 // Create a table.
-Genji tables are schemaless, you don't need to specify a schema. err = db.Exec("CREATE TABLE user")
+Genji tables are schemaless, you don't need to specify a schema if not needed. err = db.Exec("CREATE TABLE user")

 // Create an index.